oracle/learning-library/solutions-library/fpp/README.md

-#This is the Dev git home for the RAC Pack's
+#This is the new git home for the RAC Pack's
 #[FPP Online Tutorials](markdown/IntroPage.md)